Dambakk/gad/README.md

 c80005 : [["view"], ["@property (nonatomic, strong) UIView *NAME;"]]
 ```

 This is how the view component is defined.
 Each element needs the "implementation"- "adding"-, and "header"-part.
+Notice the "," after the implementationFields.
+It is supposed to be there, removing it will cause an error.

 ## The Image Parser